ryanholt/content-model/definitions.md

 ##EVENT

-An **event** is an organized, regularly occurring event produced in part or in whole by Wildlife Resources Division to promote public participation in designated activities.
-The public must be able to directly support or participate in an event as a student, registrant/attendee, volunteer, donor, license holder or recipient.
+An **event** is an organized happening, held regularly and produced in part or in whole by Wildlife Resources, that promotes public participation in and/or support of the division's mission specific activities or its programs and initiatives.
+The public must be able to engage in an event as a student, registrant/attendee, spectator, volunteer, donor, license holder or recipient.

-An event's purpose and details should be relevant and accessible year-round, while its specific dates and locations are to be advertised as available on the Global Calendar.
+An event's purpose and details should be relevant and accessible year-round, while its specific dates and locations are to be conveyed through a separate calendar.

-Sometimes events are “owned” by an external organization with its own website.
-Whenever possible, this existing website should be utilized as the default source of information.
-Information specific to and necessary for Georgia can be listed on the Wildlife Resources website.
-Links to external sites should open in new windows to prevent losing the visitor.
+Events are sometimes orchestrated primarily by an external organization.
+Therefore information about these events is already availble on the organization's website.
+Whenever possible, the public should be directed to existing sites as the source for event information.
+Information specific to and necessary for events in Georgia can be listed on the Wildlife Resources website.

 ###EXAMPLES:

 - JAKEs Day
 - Free Fishing Days
-- Hunter Education
+- Hunter Education Sessions
 - Summer Camps
-- National Archery in the Schools Program
+- NASP Tournaments
-- Project Wild
+- Project Wild Workshops

 ##PROGRAM